 The Jefferson County MABAS Division 118 is a part of the Wisconsin MABAS System.
-The state is broken into six regions with Jefferson County falling into the South East Region along with the following counties.
+The state is broken into six regions with Jefferson County falling into the South East Region with the following counties.

 MABAS Cards for counties that border Jefferson County